Sunoo/homebridge-gpio-rgbw-ledstrip/README.md

 * "rPin": GPIO pin that is used to set red value (required)
 * "gPin": GPIO pin that is used to set green value (required)
 * "bPin": GPIO pin that is used to set blue value (required)
+* "wPin": GPIO pin that is used to set white value (required)